drupol/not-a-number.io/content/posts/random/2023-12-23-retrospective-2023.md

 of Izumi's unwavering love lighting the way, as a shinning star.

-On the morning of the last day of the year, Izumi gently passed away in my arms, purring peacefully while looking at me just as he did the first time we met.
+On the morning of the last day of the year, Izumi gently passed away in my arms, purring peacefully while looking at me just like the very first time...

 {{< center >}}